-header mobile logo
+hcp header mobile logo

 Severe Primary IGF-1 Deficiency support and information

-Learn about the IPSEN CARES® support program and download the patient information booklet on starting and staying on treatment with INCRELEX®.
+Learn about the ETON CARES® support program and download the patient information booklet on starting and staying on treatment with INCRELEX®.
 You can also find links to useful online resources to help you when you start your INCRELEX® treatment journey.

 Online support